 Greenland's snowy surface has been getting darker over the past two decades, absorbing more heat from the sun and increasing snow melt, a new study of satellite data shows.
 That trend is likely to continue, with the surface's reflectivity, or albedo, decreasing by as much as 10 percent by the end of the century, the study says.

-While soot blowing in from wildfires contributes to the problem, it hasn't been driving the change, the study finds.
-The real culprits are two feedback loops created by the melting itself.
+The culprits are two feedback loops that are created by the melting itself.
 One of those processes isn't visible to the human eye, but it is having a profound effect.

 "You don't necessarily have to have a 'dirtier' snowpack to make it dark," said lead author Marco Tedesco, a research professor at Columbia University's Lamont-Doherty Earth Observatory and adjunct scientist at NASA Goddard Institute of Space Studies.
 "A snowpack that might look 'clean' to our eyes can be more effective in absorbing solar radiation than a dirty one.
 Overall, what matters, it is the total amount of solar energy that the surface absorbs.
 This is the real driver of melting."